-In July 2013, DigVentures field school will be undertaking the first ever large-scale archaeological investigation at Leiston Abbey, a Scheduled Ancient Monument composed of mainly 14th century remains.
+In July 2014, DigVentures field school will be undertaking their second season of archaeological investigation at Leiston Abbey, a Scheduled Ancient Monument composed of mainly 14th century remains.
 Located just half a mile from the beautiful Suffolk coast, it was founded in 1182 by Augustinian canons, and is one of the finest and most complete examples of a Premonstratensian monastery in England.

 DigVentures offer a full programme of archaeological fieldwork including desk-based assessment, topographic and geophysical survey, excavation, recording, finds processing, and buildings recording.